raz0red/js7800/README.md

 ## Loading Cartridges (ROMs)

 The method for loading cartridges will vary based on the application that is embedding the JS7800 module.
-However, it should always be possible to load a local ROM file by **"Dragging and Dropping"** it on top of the JS7800 component.
+However, it should always be possible to load a local ROM by **"Dragging and Dropping"** the file on top of the JS7800 component.

 ## Controls